Connect with others who understand.

 Gastric Lymphoma: Symptoms, Treatment, and Prognosis

-The lymphatic system is the complex network of vessels, lymph nodes, and other organs that helps the body fight infection and get rid of waste.
-Lymphoma usually starts in the lymphatic system.
-In some cases, however, lymphoma develops from lymphocytes (white blood cells) located in other tissues.
-Doctors refer to these cases of lymphoma as extranodal because they occur outside of the lymph nodes.
+The lymphatic system is a network of vessels, lymph nodes, and organs that helps the body fight infection and clear waste.
+Lymphoma is a type of cancer that starts in this system and involves your lymphocytes — a special type of white blood cell.
+In some cases, however, lymphoma starts in other tissues outside of the lymph nodes.
+These cases are called extranodal lymphomas.

-Primary gastric lymphoma is extranodal lymphoma that develops from lymphocytes in the stomach.
-It is different from secondary gastric lymphoma, which occurs when lymphoma develops in another location and spreads to the stomach.
+Primary gastric lymphoma is an extranodal lymphoma that starts in the stomach.
+It’s different from secondary gastric lymphoma, which occurs when lymphoma develops in another location first and then spreads to the stomach.

 Types of Gastric Lymphoma

-The two main types of lymphoma are Hodgkin lymphoma (HL) and non-Hodgkin lymphoma (NHL).
+There are two main types of lymphomas: Hodgkin lymphoma (HL) and non-Hodgkin lymphoma (NHL).
 Each type develops from different cells in the immune system.
+Many NHL cases begin in B-cell lymphocytes, but some originate in T-cell lymphocytes or natural killer (NK) cells.

-Extranodal NHL most often occurs in the stomach.
-Between 4 percent and 20 percent of extranodal non-Hodgkin lymphomas are gastric lymphoma.
-NHL can develop in either B cells or T cells but usually affects B cells.
+Extranodal NHL often occurs in the stomach.
+Between 4 percent and 20 percent of non-Hodgkin lymphomas are gastric lymphomas.

 Gastric Lymphoma Signs and Symptoms

-Some people with gastric lymphoma have no symptoms.
-Others have a wide range of symptoms that may overlap with symptoms seen in other stomach disorders.
+Some people with gastric lymphoma have no symptoms at first.
+Others may have vague symptoms or symptoms similar to those seen in more common stomach disorders.

 • Abdominal pain